pruten/shoebill/README.md

 [Download the latest release], and then see the [getting started] wiki.
 Also check out [screenshots].

+__Update (March 29, 2023): About issues/pull requests__

+__I just wanted to say that I appreciate some folks are still using Shoebill and submitting issues and pull requests.
+I wish I could continue working on this project, but there's a likely conflict of interest, and so I've mostly avoided pushing changes.
+I apologize for being unable to address the many, many bugs in this repo.
+(Also for anyone unaware, [Qemu is now able] now to run A/UX 3.x on its emulated Quadra 800.)__

 __Update (Sept 13, 2015): [Shoebill 0.0.5 is available]__

 __This will probably be the last release.
 I won't be able to work on Shoebill going forward (by contractual obligation), so I wanted to race out one last release.
 Only an OS X binary is available, sorry, and it's very unpolished.
 But the SDL GUI should still build on linux/windows.__

 #### Supports
 * A/UX 1.1.1 through 3.1 (and 3.1.1 a little)